 Keep loose objects such as mobile phones, cameras, remote controls for accessories, etc. in the glove compartment or other compartments.
 Otherwise they may injure people in the car in the event of sudden braking or a collision.

 Tunnel console

-The tunnel console is located between the front seats
+The tunnel console is located between the front seats.

-- 1 Storage compartment (e.g. for CDs) and USB/AUX input under the armrest. - Includes cup holder for driver and passenger.
-If ashtray and cigarette lighter (p.
-146) are specified, then there is a cigarette lighter in the 12 V socket (p.
-147) for the front seat, and a detachable ashtray in the cup holder.
+- 1 Storage compartment (e.g. for CDs) and USB/AUX input under the armrest. - 2 Includes cup holder for driver and passenger.